 - Mandatory Commercial Organics Recycling

 California businesses are required to start recycling their organic waste by April 1, 2016, depending on the amount of waste they generate each week.
 By 2016, local jurisdictions must have an organic waste recycling program in place for those businesses.
-See our Mandatory Commercial Organics Recycling page for more information.
+See our Mandatory Commercial Organics Recycling page and our Organics Materials Management page for more information.

 - State of Recycling in California